 This judgment is significant because it blows away the common misconceptions that directors are not liable for the acts of a company and/or shareholders are safe behind a corporate veil.
 In light of this any sole directors and shareholders out there should undertake an IP audit to check what sort of brands/signs they are using and whether the proper clearance searches have been carried out.
 With regards to parties making a claim, it’s always worth checking who’s being the infringing company and, if they’re acting on their own, naming that “controlling mind” as a defendant.

-If you would like any further advice on the issues raised above please email INFO.
+If you would like any further advice on the issues raised above, please submit the contact form below to get in touch.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.